fzago-cray/liblustre/README.md

 Some functions have disappeared and other have been renamed.
 This section should help porting.

+-   The prefix for the functions is lus_ instead of llapi_
+-   Every function has been updated to return 0 on success or a negative errno on failure.
+If the function returns some allocated memory, it is done through a parameter.
 -   LPU64 is gone.
 Use "%llu".
 Cast if necessary.
 -   LPX64 is gone.
 Use "%\#llx".
 Cast if necessary.
 -   LPX64i is gone.
 Use "%llx".
 Cast if necessary.